-When opening a program in Ubuntu (such as a web browser or a text editor-see Chapter 3: Working with Ubuntu for more information on using applications)-a window will appear on your desktop.
+When opening a program in Ubuntu (such as a web browser or a text editor -see Chapter 3: Working with Ubuntu for more information on using applications)-a window will appear on your desktop.
 The windows in Ubuntu are very similar to those in Microsoft Windows or Mac os x.
 Simply stated, a window is the box that appears on your screen when you start a program.
-In Ubuntu, the top part of a window (the titlebar) will have the title of the window centered (most often, the title will be the name of the application).
+In Ubuntu, the top part of a window (the titlebar) will have the name of the application to the left (most often, the title will be the name of the application).
 A window will also have three buttons in the top-left corner.
 From left to right, these buttons represent close, minimize window, and maximize window.
 Other window management options are available by right-clicking anywhere on the title bar.